mikessh/vdjtools-doc/sphinx/annotate.rst

 ~~~~~~~~~~~~~~~~

 A plot file with ``cdr3aa.profile.[wt or unwt based on -u].pdf`` suffix is generated.
-Rows and columns correspond to amino acid properties and CDR3 sub-regions respectively.
+Columns and rows correspond to amino acid properties and CDR3 sub-regions.
-Normalized values (``value``/``total`` from output table) are grouped by specified factor (``-f``).
+Values are grouped by specified factor (``-f``).

 .. figure:: _static/images/modules/annotate-aaprofile.png
     :align: center
     :scale: 50 %

-**Amino acid hydrophathy and strength profiles**.
-Germline CDR3 parts corresponding
+**Amino acid count in specified regions**.
+Length of germline CDR3 parts corresponding
-to V, D and J segments are used (4, 4 and 2 length bins respectively),
+to V and J segments and length of random VJ junction is shown.
-as well as V-D and D-J junctions (1 length bin respectively).

 .. _ScanDatabase: